By Dr. Patricia Carrington

 We can dismiss this account, of course, as being too “woo-woo”…OR…we can use it as evidence of exciting potentials within us.
 Which you choose, of course, depends on your inner thoughts (smile).

 breaking up the (much too) general category of “Depression” into 15 component depressive symptoms, having the patient check those which apply to him or her, and then applying EFT to each one in turn, usually over a number of sessions.
-I have written up this method for therapists and others interested in the treatment of depression in my current EFT News & Innovations Newsletter, but I will report here a rather puzzling effect of EFT experienced by one of the depressed patients whom Hank Krol has been treating.
+I have previously written this method for therapists and others interested in the treatment of depression, but I will report here a rather puzzling effect of EFT experienced by one of the depressed patients whom Hank Krol has been treating.

 “Claude” (not his real name) sought help at the clinic following a prolonged hospitalization for major depression.
 When commencing to treat him, Hank followed Gary’s recommendation to demonstrate the efficacy of EFT right at the start when attempting to win newcomers over to the technique.
 He began by using EFT with Claude on relatively minor issues completely unrelated to his depression.